albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _save-flight-plan-as-fms11:

-|Export Flight Plan as X-Plane FMS 11| Export Flight &Plan as FMS for X-Plane 11 and 12
+|Export Flight Plan as X-Plane FMS 11| Export Flight Plan as FMS for X-Plane 11 and 12
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Saves the flight plan using the new X-Plane FMS 11 format which is usable in X-Plane 11 and X-Plane 12.
 Disabled if no flight plan has been loaded or created.